Gamer2020/PokemonGameEditor/README.md

 Issues
 =================
-Running added programs on Linux not implemented yet.
+Running added programs on Linux not implemented yet and possibly won't be for a while.

 Credits
 =================